Southampton-RSG-Training/intro-to-hpc/episodes/2_using_hpc_systems.md

 The system looks through directories listed in our `$PATH` environment variable for the shell commands.
 The directories are listed following the `no mpicc in` message returned from the failed `which` command above.

-In order to load `openmpi`, a module containing `mpicc` we issue the following command:
+In order to load `openmpi`, a module containing `mpicc`, we issue the following command:

 ```bash
 [username@login6002 ~]$ module load openmpi